 Oxalate In Nuts

 While certain nuts do contain higher levels of oxalate, it’s important to remember that not all nuts are considered high in oxalate.
 Some nuts, such as macadamia nuts and hazelnuts, tend to have lower oxalate contents compared to almonds or cashews.
 Additionally, the way nuts are processed or prepared can also affect their oxalate levels.
 For example, blanching almonds, which involves removing their skin, can reduce their oxalate content.

-See also Oxalate Dietary Advice
+See also Oxalate Diet Plan

+Oxalate In Nuts